timschreiber/timschreiber.github.com/_posts/2016-07-29-im-an-all-around-nic-guy.md

 date: 2016-07-29
 layout: post3
 comments: true
-description: "I'm now working for Kentucky Interactive, a wholly owned subsidiary of NIC.
-Kentucky Interactive operates Kentucky.gov as a collaborative effort with the Commonwealth of Kentucky."
+description: "I've bid farewell to ZirMed and moved on to Kentucky Interactive, a wholly owned subsidiary of NIC that operates Kentucky.gov as a collaborative effort with the Commonwealth of Kentucky."
 image: "nic-view.jpg"
 color: "#C6B29B"
 featured: 0